Full service legal advice for New Zealand’s energy and natural resources sector

 the Solomon Islands Electricity Authority on four renewable energy projects in the Solomon Islands, including the proposed Tina River Hydro Development Project, which involves the development of a new 20MW hydro power plant and will be the Solomon Islands' first PPP

-Ranked Tier One for environment and construction work by independent legal directory Legal 500 Asia Pacific 2016, and ranked Tier One by IFLR1000 in the energy & infrastructure area.
+Ranked Tier One for environment and construction work by independent legal directory Legal 500 Asia Pacific 2016, and ranked Tier One by IFLR1000 and Chambers Asia-Pacific 2020 in the energy & infrastructure area.